 After setting the Ram to 3000MHz I ran MEMTEST86 to see if it would find any issues.
 None found.
 Here is a snapshot after the first pass.

 Team Group BLITZ software

 The next thing I wanted to mention is the Team Group BLITZ RGB lighting control software available to download.
 I was not sure I want Rainbow RAM flashing all the time.
 Luckily you can download TeamGroups BLITZ software and change the color of the RGB’s as well as the pattern.
 Or you can just turn off the RGB’s.
 Playing around just a little bit with the software and I think it will be fine for me.
 I settled on a Red waterfall pattern called comet.

 Here is a quick screenshot of the red waterfall pattern its currently set at.
 It reminds me of a Cylon from Battlestar Galactica :-).
 Posted a quick few second youtube video here of it, but will do a full video review soon.
 So far it seems to hold the pattern in memory, and come back to the pattern I had it set to after a reboot.

-Here is my parts list for the RAM/MB/CPU above if your interested in purchasing or reading other reviews.
+Here is the link for the TFORCE DELTA RGB RAM reviewed above if your interested in purchasing or reading other reviews on amazon.

 On a side note, if your just looking to upgrade your existing RAM to RGB you can always purchase RGB heatsinks like the ones I reviewed HERE.
 Also here is a link to an RGB addressable set of heatsinks if you just want to update your old ones.